 New Zealanders in Burundi are advised to exercise a high degree of security awareness, particularly in public places and adhere to any instructions issued by the local authorities.

-New Zealanders in Burundi should exercise a very high degree of personal security awareness at all times.
+New Zealanders in Burundi should exercise a very high degree of personal security awareness at all times and seek local advice if travelling outside Bujumbura.
 No resistance should be given if you are the victim of an armed robbery, mugging or carjacking as this could lead to an escalation in violence.
-For security reasons you should not walk alone at night, or travel by road between the hours of 5:30pm and 8am.
-We advise against using public transport.
+For security reasons you should not travel alone at night, or by road between the hours of 5:30pm and 8am.
+We strongly advise against using public transport.